TheonlyLB/CZ1115-Project/README.md

 Accuracy of 0.74

 ## Further analysis using XGB
 Since XGB was a better, more accurate model, we used their feature importance function to generate the most important features used to predict student dropout.
-The results generated showed that 'Tution fees up to date', 'Curricular units 1st sem (approved)', 'Curricular units 2nd sem (approved)' were the top 3 most important features respectively.
+The results generated showed that 'Tuition fees up to date', 'Curricular units 1st sem (approved)', 'Curricular units 2nd sem (approved)' were the top 3 most important features respectively.

 ## Insights
 Financial factors and workload have the most impact on student dropout rates.

 ## Contributions:
-Wynette: EDA, Parameter Tuning, Script, Video<br>
+Wynette: EDA, Hyperparameter Tuning, Script, Video<br>
 Russell: Feature Engineering, Script, Slides<br>
 Zon: Models, Experimentation, Visualisation<br>